All Aussie Adventures: Premise

 The series parodies the adventure genre, which included the travels of the Leyland brothers, The Bush Tucker Man, Malcolm Douglas, Steve Irwin, Ben Cropp, Harry Butler and Alby Mangels.
-In these programs the host travels the wilderness meeting local people and providing insight into the flora and fauna of the country, in the process causing environmental damage by using large quantities of diesel fuel and erosion from driving through pristine creeks and dirt tracks.
+In these programs the host travels the wilderness meeting local people and providing insight into the flora and fauna of the country.
 The narration (typically provided by the host) often verges on hyperbole.